AmericanAirlines/Hangar/docs/README.md

 Once you have it downloaded, go ahead and install it!

 #### Installing Node
 If you follow along the installation wizard that you downloaded, the process itself should be fairly simple.
 When you get to the "Custom Setup" page, double check to make sure that the "Add to PATH" section is going to be installed.
 It should be included by default, so just make sure it looks something like this.
-This screenshot is from a Windows machine, so you may see something slightly different on macOS.

 ![Node Install](./assets/dummies-node-installwizard.PNG)</br>

+(Note: This screenshot is from a Windows machine, so you may see something slightly different on macOS.)

 #### Finishing Node Setup
 Now, you should be all set with Node.
 To make sure that everything's working, open up a terminal window and type in the commands `node -v` and `npm -v`.
 You'll need to press the Enter key after each individual command, like so: